ga-wdi-exercises/love_song/readme.md

 - `git checkout`: Switches over to another branch

 ## 4. Milt added the first line of the L-O-V-E song to his HTML

+> Replace the contents of index.html with this.
+Again, I recommend copying and pasting -- only 3 lines are actually changing, but the Git stuff is the important part of this lesson, not the HTML.

 ```html
 <!DOCTYPE html>